Arizona, another Great Horse Property State

 find beautiful mountains, canyons, and desert grasslands

-to ride your horses, enjoy open space, star-gazing, beauty,
+to ride your horses, enjoy open space, star-gazing, beauty, solitude, and,

 Horse owners concerned with locating lush pasture